jedi7910/aws-mini-projects/04-storage/s3/s3-static-site/README.md

 # S3 Static Site Manager

-This project contains a set of modular Bash scripts to manage an AWS S3 bucket for static website hosting, including bucket creation, configuration, file uploads, and deletion.
+This project contains a set of modular Bash scripts to manage an AWS S3 bucket for static website hosting.
+It includes bucket creation, configuration, file uploads, validation, and deletion.

 ---

 ## Overview

-The main script `s3_static_site.sh` acts as a controller to invoke modular scripts performing specific tasks:
+The main script, `s3_static_site.sh`, acts as a controller that invokes modular scripts for specific tasks:

 - `create_bucket.sh` — Creates an S3 bucket
-- `disable_block_public_access.sh` — Disables block public access settings
+- `disable_block_public_access.sh` — Disables Block Public Access settings
 - `configure_website.sh` — Configures the bucket for static website hosting
-- `apply_public_read_policy.sh` — Applies public read bucket policy
+- `apply_public_read_policy.sh` — Applies a public read bucket policy
 - `upload_files.sh` — Uploads files or directories to the bucket
-- `validate_upload.sh` — Validates uploaded files
+- `validate_upload.sh` — Validates uploaded files by listing bucket contents
-- `delete_bucket.sh` — Deletes the bucket and all contents
+- `delete_bucket.sh` — Deletes the bucket and all its contents

-This modular approach allows reusability and easier maintenance.
+This modular approach enhances reusability and simplifies maintenance.

 ---